phac-nml/legiovue/README.md

   - `fastq_1,fastq_2` is the path to both the fastq reads
     - Note that paired end sequencing is required at this time!
   - [Example file](./tests/test_data/input.csv)
+- `--kraken2_db </PATH/TO/KRAKEN2_DB>`: Path to a kraken2 database

 > [!NOTE]
-> The default `kraken2` standard database is hosted on AWS.
-In the event the connection is interrupted the pipeline will fail out.
-It is recommended to use/download a database from [the kraken2 database zone](https://benlangmead.github.io/aws-indexes/k2) and include `--kraken2_db <PATH>` in the command above.
-The 8GB standard DB is the default.
+> The recommended 8GB `kraken2` standard database can be found on the [AWS Index server](s3://genome-idx/kraken/standard_08gb_20240904) or the [the kraken2 database zone](https://benlangmead.github.io/aws-indexes/k2).
+Download this before running the pipeline!

 ## Quick Outputs